TosbackCgusBridge-Bot/CGUs-versions/Sencha/Privacy Policy.md

     *   Authorized Resellers

 *   Support
+*   Forum
+*   Resources
 *   Blog
-*   Forum
 *   Contact Us
-*   Try For Free
-*   Buy Now

-SenchaHome / Sencha Licensing / Privacy PolicyPrivacy Policy
+Sencha Home / Sencha Licensing / Privacy PolicyPrivacy Policy

 Sencha Inc., and its affiliates and subsidiaries (collectively “Sencha”) recognize the importance of keeping the personal information you provide to us private and secure.
 Sencha has developed a comprehensive privacy policy and we use the latest technology to ensure that your personal information is secure.